abeep/Hazelblast/README.md

 There is functionality in Hazelblast to use POJO's or Spring to run this service on each Hazelcast node.
 It is quite simple to add additional strategies for running services.

-There currently are 3 different types of calls
+There currently are 2 different types of calls

 * Partitioned: the call gets forwarded to the machine responsible for running that partition.
 Once you are on that machine, data is local.
 * LoadBalanced: the call gets forwarded to one of the machine; it doesn't matter which one.

+In the 0.2 release also the ForkJoin will be added:
 * ForkJoin: the call gets send to all machines, and the results are aggregated.

 For a full example check out the Hazelblast-examples module